oizabaiye/my-portfolio-2.0/README.md

-# Website for Oiza Baiye
-## Begun on January 9 2020
+# Oiza's website (V 2.0)

-### Goal:
+### Process
+I began to revise my website in early January 2020, with the following goals:
-- to start with grayscale (black and white) and only add color after ALL content and other styling is complete
+- start with grayscale (black and white) and only add color afterwards
-- to use nice, modern fonts
+- implement lessons learned from the course [Better Web Typography](https://betterwebtype.com/)
-- to design and build mobile first
+- to design and build mobile first.

+It took about a week to complete, and I'm quite thrilled with the results!